 “The mountain to the north of the Plattekill Clove has two crests, known as High Peak and Round Top.
 It was long thought to be the loftiest summit of the Catskills, but must now yield to the Windham High Peak or Black Head, 3,926 feet high and perhaps to other elevations in the same range.”

 Pychowski is obviously writing about Blackhead Mountain and the Blackhead Range which Guyot measured.
 Pychowski could not give definite or exact names as mountain titles were confusing or not confirmed in many cases in the 1800’s.

 The hiker has many options when climbing Blackhead.
 First one may traverse the entire Blackhead Range over Thomas Cole and Black Dome from Barnum Road which either requires two cars or a long out and back, it will be a hike you remember.

 The second option is to hike a point to point from the north lake area, but again this requires two cars or is a very long out and back, beyond many hikers ability.
 Another way and quite beautiful is from Colgate Lake and north along the Escarpment Trail.
-The most popular and a spectacular loop is to hike the Batavia with a descent to Lockwood Trail and ascend on the Escarpment Trail and return to the trailhead.
+The most popular and a spectacular loop is to hike the Batavia Kill Trail and ascend on the Escarpment Trail with a descent to Lockwood Gap and return to the trailhead.

 Any way you pick to hike Blackhead you’ll be rewarded with a great hike.
 Distance is deceiving.
 Although Blackhead can be relatively short, this does not mean easy.
 In the winter you’ll need full winter climbing gear including snowshoes and probably crampons.